-Our Turboplast MD is regularly measured with various products from our market competitors, which essentially correspond to the construcduring and after operation by the Mining and Oil Faculty of the PNRPU, the regional rope center and Uralkali and presented at the annual "Mining and Oil Electromechanics" conference.
-Thanks to these extremely detailed investigations, it can be determined that the Turboplast MD shows, in addition to the unrivalled overall service life, a much more stable wear curve without accelerated or even sudden damage patterns. eration, but also a special level of reliability and, above all, extraordinary operational safety.
+Our Turboplast MD is regularly measured with various products from our market competitors, which essentially correspond to the construction 8xK31WS.
+The comparisons are evaluated during and after operation by the Mining and Oil Faculty of the PNRPU, the regional rope center and Uralkali and presented at the annual "Mining and Oil Electromechanics" conference.
+Thanks to these extremely detailed investigations, it can be determined that the Turboplast MD shows, in addition to the unrivalled overall service life, a much more stable wear curve without accelerated or even sudden damage patterns.
+Such a level of performance offers the mine not only financial savings in operation, but also a special level of reliability and, above all, extraordinary operational safety.
 In addition, the company is making its contribution to sustainability and environmental protection by partially doubling the service life of the rope and thus reducing material consumption.